 About the Commissioner

-NFL all-star Boomer Esiason is the spokesperson for the FF (Feline Football League), which includes a Scouting Combine, draft, season games and playoffs that lead up to the biggest feline showdown in history, “Kitten Bowl III,” premiering Su-purr Bowl Sunday, February 7, 2015.
+NFL all-star Boomer Esiason is the spokesperson for the FF (Feline Football League), which includes a Scouting Combine, draft, season games and playoffs that lead up to the biggest feline showdown in history, “Kitten Bowl IV,” premiering Su-purr Bowl Sunday, February 5, 2017.